MouadxBth/MouadxBth/README.md

 Hi 👋 My name is Mouad Bouthaich
 ================================

-Junior Software Developer
+Software Developer
 -------------------------

-Began my journey in 2016 , worked for several LLCs, have some experience in freelance, passionate about my work.
+Worked for several LLCs as well as in freelance, passionate about my work.

-* 🌍  I'm based in Morocco
+* 🌍  Based in Morocco
 * ✉️  You can contact me at [mouad.bouthaich@gmail.com](mailto:mouad.bouthaich@gmail.com)
-* 🚀  I'm currently working on [Born2BeRoot](https://github.com/MouadxBth/Born2BeRoot/blob/master/en.subject.pdf)
+* 🚀  Currently working on myself.
-* 🧠  I'm learning about Advanced Topics in Linux
-* 🤝  I'm open to collaborate on Java/Kotlin projects
-* ⚡  Introverted nice guy

 ### Skills